DylanRhymaun/personal-website/writing/fun/albumsof2025.md

   <div class="album-review">
     <h3>Review</h3>
     <p>One of those albums that&#x27;s a real gauntlet to get through.
 I&#x27;ve been familiar with Panda Bear and the Animal Collective going back as early as 2014, so I kinda knew what I was getting into with this record.
-The most popular track &lt;em&gt;Defense&lt;/em&gt; went certified platnium for me this Spring, so I had to give the whole thing a shot.
+The most popular track *Defense* went certified platnium for me this Spring, so I had to give the whole thing a shot.
 What could go wrong?
 Well, nothing, per se, but it wasn&#x27;t a particular enjoyable experience either.
 Panda Bear thrives in very specific circumstances- you have to want to hear something interesting, or you have to be tripping.
 His music is not for casual listening, which is at least unique amongst rock/indie artists that don&#x27;t call themselves &quot;art rock&quot;.
 In short, there&#x27;s a lot of value here, but it&#x27;s an album that will scare away casual listenrs, yet doesn&#x27;t offer much in substance to justify that experience either (save the closing track). </p>
   </div>